dbuchwald/learn/k8s/minikube/README.md

-# Basic k8s deployment objects
+# Basic k8s deployment objects (to be used with minikube, deprecated and not maintained anymore)

-This folder contains all the files required for `kubectl` based deployment of the application.
+This folder contains all the files required for `kubectl` based deployment of the application using minikube as K8S provider.

 ## Development and testing